The DfC Committee

 Matt Roche – Secretary

-Matt works for a non-departmental public body and manages over 30 staff.
+Matt works for a non-departmental public body and manages more than 30 staff.
 Previously to this Matt worked in the community engagement and regeneration field, which included providing capacity building support for community groups, co-ordinating community consultation, as well as distributing and managing regeneration funding.
 Matt has also had paid employment in the mental health field and for a national cinema chain.

 Matt has a wide range of voluntary work experience including being the director/chair of a community arts organisation (with paid staff), founding and being chair of a tenants and residents association (whose activities included youth provision and the opening of a community shop), as well as being the member of a Parochial Church Council and a Deanery Synod.
 He has an MA in Social Anthropology from the University of Cambridge and is a registered PRINCE2 Practitioner.

 Heather has worked for more than thirty years in the NHS with experience as an NHS Board Member, both in an Executive and Non-Executive capacity.
 She has experience of running large organisations and the governance requirements to do that safely.
 Her experience has been gained by working in multi-disciplinary teams and working closely with patients to ensure services are fit for purpose.
 She is now semi-retired and periodically works for the NHS on service improvement initiatives.
 Currently she is a voluntary member of the Independent Monitoring Board for Deerbolt Young Offenders Institute, Barnard Castle where her role is to ensure the just and humane treatment of the prisoners who are 18 – 21 years of age.